CloudLabsAI-Azure/AIW-Azure-Virtual-Desktop/overview.md

 ## **Lab 6: Setup FSLogix**

-In this lab, you will be creating an Azure File share and enabling SMB access via Active Directory authentication.
+In this lab, we will be creating an Azure File share and enabling SMB access via Active Directory authentication.
 Azure Files is a platform service (PaaS) and is one of the recommended solutions for hosting FSLogix containers for AVD users.
 At the end of this exercise, you will have the following components:

 - A new storage account in your Azure subscription.
 - A new Azure file share for your FSLogix profile containers.